NEUROMUSCULAR DISEASE: TYPICAL PATTERNS

 - Arms vs. Legs vs. Cranial

-- Most neuromuscular disorders are more prominent in the legs early in disease course
+- Most neuromuscular disorders: More prominent in legs early in disease course

 - Neuromuscular junction disorders: Cranial weakness early